Superconducting Dome in Ionic Liquid Gated Homoepitaxial Strontium Titanate Thin Films: Results and Discussion

+We attribute the observed $T_\mathrm{c}$ enhancement to the only deliberate change in our study with respect to single crystal STO device work in \cite{21_mikheev_sciadv}, the addition of the homoepitaxial STO thin film.
 SrTiO$_3$ thin films grown by hMBE within the self-regulating stoichiometry window contain a reduced amount of unintentional defects and impurities such as Al and Fe in comparison to commercial single crystal substrates \cite{10_jalan_natmatlet}.
 Although disorder reduction is a possible factor in the observed $T_\mathrm{c}$ enhancement, studies using uniformly doped homoepitaxial SrTiO$_3$ thin films \cite{22_jalan_sciadv}, and electron irradiation in single crystal found that disorder does not have an observable effect on $T_\mathrm{c}$, consistent with s-wave superconductivity \cite{15_behnia_physrevb}.

-A related and possibly important factor is compressive microstrain caused by minuscule differences in lattice parameter from disorder reduction in the SrTiO$_3$ film versus the substrate.
-With the substrate and film X-ray peaks overlapped as shown in Figure \ref{growth_figure}A, accurate quantification of such microstrain is not available. $T_\mathrm{c}$ enhancement up to 660 mK was observed in compressively strained SrTiO$_3$ films with uniform doping \cite{19_stemmer_sciadv} and upon compressive plastic deformation \cite{22_hameed_natmatlet}, consistent with superconductivity enhancement by bringing SrTiO$_3$ closer to ferroelectric quantum criticality \cite{15_edge_physrevlett, 20_gastiasoro_review_elsevier}.
+A related and possibly important factor is compressive microstrain caused by minuscule differences in lattice parameter from disorder reduction in the SrTiO$_3$ film versus the substrate. $T_\mathrm{c}$ enhancement up to 660 mK was observed in compressively strained SrTiO$_3$ films with uniform doping \cite{19_stemmer_sciadv} and upon compressive plastic deformation \cite{22_hameed_natmatlet}, consistent with superconductivity enhancement by bringing SrTiO$_3$ closer to ferroelectric quantum criticality \cite{15_edge_physrevlett, 20_gastiasoro_review_elsevier}.
 The same $T_\mathrm{c}$ enhancement mechanism could be at play in our thin film surface 2DEG device.
 Alternatively, a small microstrain is likely to affect the spontaneous formation of the tetragonal domain wall network below the cubic-to-tetragonal transition near 100 K \cite{22_jalan_sciadv}.
 Inhomogeneity of normal state and superconducting transport linked to such domain walls has been extensively documented in STO \cite{13_moler_natmatlett, 16_moler_physrevb, 17_kalisky_natmat}, suggesting a plausible coupling mediator between microstrain and superconductivity.